marbug/java-wildfly/README.md

 ## Prepare software ##

-Please ensure that you have installed the latest versions of Vagrant and VirtualBox.
+Please ensure that you have installed the latest versions of Docker, Vagrant and VirtualBox.

 TODO